mateeyas/calebmateo-filesync/README.md

 ## Project Structure

-After implementing the host-based cron setup, your project directory should resemble the following structure:
+After implementing the host-based cron setup and renaming the service, your project directory should resemble the following structure:

 ```
 calebmateo-filesync/